purescript-halogen/purescript-halogen/docs/2 - Defining a component.md

 - `f` is the component's query algebra.
 - `i` is the type for the component's input values.
 - `o` is the type for the component's output messages.
-- `m` is a monad used for non-component-state effects (AJAX requests, for example - see [the next chapter](3 - Handling effects.md "Handling effects")).
+- `m` is a monad used for non-component-state effects (AJAX requests, for example - see [the next chapter][handling-effects]).
 If a component only manipulates its state, like our button, this should be left as a type variable.

 As this component does not use the input value we use a `const initialState` and `const Nothing` in the record for values relating to it: